 Meet the Team!

-Lienna Hoeg is the Acting Christmas Tree Specialist with the Christmas Tree Council of Nova Scotia.
+Lienna Hoeg is the Christmas Tree Specialist with Perennia Food & Agriculture Inc., in partnership with the Christmas Tree Council of Nova Scotia.
 She works with the members of the Research Team to establish, maintain, and collect data on various research sites throughout the province.
 Lienna provides in-field services for Christmas Tree growers and helps develop resources.
 Lienna specializes in vegetation management and routinely presents on integrated pest management practices to Christmas tree growers.

 Lienna obtained a Bachelor of Science in Forestry degree from the University of New Brunswick in 2019.
 She is now a MSc in Agriculture Candidate, with a focus on Vegetation Management from Dalhousie University.
 Her project focuses on the development of phenological models and management strategies for narrow leaf golden rod in lowbush blueberry fields.
 Previous to working with the Christmas Tree Council, Lienna has worked as a Silviculture Assistant and Forest Resource Worker.
 She has also held numerous positions as a Research Assistant, working with vegetation management, aphid research, and native pollinator research.
 In 2021, she obtained her Articling Agrologist designation as well as a Certificate in Nutrient Management Planning.
 Lienna also holds a Pesticide Applicators License and Good Agriculture Collection Practices Certificate.